robertstrauss/stockbot/README.md

 This code requires two files to be added:

-token.txt - containing the bot token of a discord bot apikey.txt - containing an API key for alpha vantage.
+token.txt - containing the bot token of a discord bot.

+apikey.txt - containing an API key for alpha vantage.

 These are .gitignore d for privacy.